Get more out of your stay with easy access to local landmarks.

 The Garvan Woodland Gardens Botanical Garden is a beautiful place to visit in Hot Springs, Arkansas.
 The gardens have a wide variety of plants and trees, as well as a pond and waterfall.
 There is also a greenhouse where you can see some of the collection of plants.
 The gardens are open daily from 9am to 5pm, and admission is free.

-The Economy Inn Hot Springs is an excellent, budget-friendly accommodation that provides easy access to the city's most sought after attractions; book this Hot Springs hotel today!
+The Economy Inn Hot Springs is an excellent, budget-friendly accommodation that provides easy access to the city's most sought after attractions; book this Hot Springs National Park hotel today!

 From Hot Springs Mountain Tower to Garvan Woodland Gardens, there is no shortage of attractions waiting to be explored!